grpc/proposal/A88-xds-data-error-handling.md

 this label:
 - `timeout`: The cache entry is in TIMEOUT state.
 - `does_not_exist_but_cached`: The cache entry is in DOES_NOT_EXIST
-  state but does contain a cached resourc (i.e., we have seen an LDS or CDS resource deletion but have ignored it).
+  state but does contain a cached resource (i.e., we have seen an LDS or CDS resource deletion but have ignored it).
 - `received_error`: The cache entry is in RECEIVED_ERROR state, and no resource is cached.